magley/nakevaleng/core/skiplist/README.md

     - removing nodes is done by marking the record's tombstone
     - inserting and updating are one function - i.e. we use an "upsert" command
     - searching for a node can optionally ignore removed nodes
-    - the list is structured in the following way:
+    - the skiplist is structured using a header which points to other nodes, for example

     LVL n-1       |        |                                     < nil >
       ...         |        |                                     < nil >